How to Stop a Dog from Barking: 7 Methods That Actually Work

 Method 5: Management Solutions

 While training, manage the environment.
 Block window access for dogs that alert-bark at everything outside.
 Use white noise machines.
 These don't train the dog, but they give you breathing room.
+Anxiety-driven barking is its own challenge — our guide on separation anxiety explains how to address the root cause.

 Go Beyond Barking